-RSA data was calculated through summation (e.g., area, total population, total households), or a weighted average based on the size, population, or households within each subsection (e.g., population density, percent low-income, median household income, percent minority).
+1 RSA data was calculated through summation (e.g., area, total population, total households), or a weighted average based on the size, population, or households within each subsection (e.g., population density, percent low-income, median household income, percent minority).
 Census tracts split by a particular subsection were included in the estimate for each subsection, but were included only once in the estimates of RSA totals.

-For San Francisco, San Mateo, and Santa Clara Counties, consistent with the Metropolitan Transportation Commission's approach, low-income is defined as persons with household incomes at or below 200 percent of the poverty guidelines.
+2 For San Francisco, San Mateo, and Santa Clara Counties, consistent with the Metropolitan Transportation Commission's approach, low-income is defined as persons with household incomes at or below 200 percent of the U.S. Census poverty thresholds.

-Per U.S. Census Bureau data, this is the percent of population with a disability who are over the age of 5.
+3 Per U.S. Census Bureau data, this is the percent of population with a disability who are over the age of 5.